Non Sleep Deep Rest (NSDR)

 NSDR protocols use specific forms of breathing to slow the heart rate down, moving the mind and body into a state of deep relaxation.

-In many ways, NSDR is a practice of intentionally controlling which sensations we focus on.
-According to Huberman, we can shift our minds from a state of planning and anticipation to simply sensation and presence, and NSDR helps us make that shift.
+In many ways, this is a practice of intentionally controlling which sensations we focus on.
+According to Huberman, we can shift our minds from a state of planning and anticipation to simply sensation and presence.

 Stress relaxation training generally “can be effective in improving relaxation states at both the psychological and physiological level,” according to a 2021 study.